MSc Strategy, Change and LeadershipFind a programme

 The programme attracts a diverse cohort which gives students the opportunity to build a strong network of like-minded professionals across a wide range of sectors.

-To find out more about the programme, download our Strategy, Change and Leadership leaflet.
+Find out more about the MSc Strategy, Change and Leadership.

 - UK: part-time (two years) (MSc)